sadafem/Distributed-Ride-Hailing-System/README.md

 # Distributed Taxi Management System 🚖

-A multi-phase C++ project that simulates a **ride-hailing platform** with drivers, passengers, and administrators.
+A C++ project that simulates a **ride-hailing platform** with drivers, passengers, and administrators.
-The system is implemented using **object-oriented programming, client–server architecture, and a Qt-based graphical user interface (GUI)**.
+The system is implemented using **object-oriented programming, client–server architecture, and a Qt-based GUI**.

 ---